mrbubble62/Mooringmonitor/README.md

 Rising water is sensed by the pressure sensor, values are filtered, multiplexed with other telemetry and relayed for remote analysis.

 Utilize the accelerometer as an input device
-  Invert device to change mode
+  *Invert device to change mode
-  Shake to input
+  *Shake to input
-  switch Wi-Fi to AP mode and start web interface for initial configuration.
+  *Switch Wi-Fi to AP mode and start web interface for initial configuration.
-  Detect horizonal and not moving "Shelf Mode" and got to deep power save.
+  *Detect horizonal and not moving "Shelf Mode" and got to deep power save.